Fun With Amino Acids, Part Deux

 • If major flare ups occur, a spray bottle is nice to have on hand…in a pinch (serious emergency), you can thumb spray a shaken beer.

-For charcoal it’s really nice to have a chimney starter, Kingsford Original or Competition briquettes and “Weber paraffin wax fire starters” which can be found at home depot.
+For charcoal it’s really nice to have a chimney starter, Kingsford Original or Competition briquettes and “Weber paraffin wax fire starters” which can be found at Home Depot.
 Notice the specificity on the charcoal and the fire starters.
-Kingsford cooks and starts more evenly, while the the wax starters make lighting absolutely stupid simple.
-Sure you can use rolled up newspaper; but you usually need to do it twice and it creates alot of unneeded ash.
+Kingsford cooks and starts more evenly, while the wax starters make lighting absolutely stupid simple.
+Sure, you can use rolled up newspaper; but you usually need to do it twice and it creates a lot of unneeded ash.

+For a charcoal chimney.
 Add charcoal to chimney, place and light a starter underneath.
-In about 15 minutes the billowing smoke will have dissipated and fire will be seen out the top of the chimney.
+In about 15 minutes the billowing smoke will have dissipated, and fire will be seen out the top of the chimney.
 Pour charcoal into grill, spread them out and cover with the grill grate to heat up.
 Once the grate is on, you’re at the same point as 7-10 minutes into preheating a gas grill.

 Place your seasoned steak on the hot grill surface.
-Depending on the power of your gas grill or the amount of charcoal used is what dictates cooking time, flare ups and how much you’ll have to mess with it.
 Cooking on the grill is fun and sometimes exciting, but like anything else, benefits from practice and familiarity.
 Remember to use your eyes and nose; your goal is to only think about one side of the steak at a time.

-If your heat dictates you leave your steak alone and don’t “play” with it, (which cools down the grates and the steak), then don’t touch it.
+If your insufficient heat and sticking meat are telling you not to turn yet.
+Don’t touch it.
+Leave it alone and don’t “play” with it, (which cools down the grates and the steak).
 If you have good heat, the actual cooking process takes about 10 minutes.

 The importance of high heat is so your steak browns before it cooks.
-Meat is wet and dense, and if you don’t get a good early sear or crust on the steak, it will likely bleed out its moisture, then steam and seize.
+Meat is wet and dense.
+If you don’t get a good early sear or crust on the steak, it will likely bleed out its moisture, then steam and seize.
 Seized, overcooked, gray meat ensures no friends coming over for future BBQ’s.

-So, your steak is on the grill and it shouldn’t stick, if it is sticking, it’s not ready to touch and/or your surface is not hot enough…(another reason a hot surface is required).
+So, your steak is on the grill.
+It shouldn’t stick, if it is sticking, it’s not ready to touch and/or your surface is not hot enough…another reason a hot surface is required.

-Once the steak is easily lifted from the grill feel free to rotate it two or three times ovfer the next several minutes to achieve more even browning on the surface.
-After the steak looks browned and totally delicious, flip it.
+Once the steak is easily lifted from the grill, feel free to rotate it two or three times over the next several minutes to achieve more even browning on the surface.
+After the steak looks browned and awesome, flip it.

-At this point is where flare ups can really start occurring so have a spray bottle at the ready.
+At this point, flare ups can really start occurring, so have a spray bottle at the ready.

-Continue cooking for the same amount of time as the first side or a few minutes less; always less with thinner cuts.
-Checking for doneness is something you’ll have to learn and doneness has to do with quite a few variables.
-Thickness, temperature of raw steak, temperature of fire, density of cooking surface, manipulation during cooking, blah blah blah.
+Continue cooking for 3/4 time or equal time as the first side.
+Aways less with thinner cuts.
+Checking for doneness is something you’ll have to learn, there are a few variables to think about.
+Thickness, temperature of raw steak, temperature of fire, density of cooking surface, manipulation during cooking, weather, blah blah blah.
+Or buy a good thermometer.

 Resting IS important and should not be overlooked.
 Place the steak on a plate (hot side up) and either lightly tent with foil or place in a warm area; I put mine in the microwave.
 Resting allows the hot moisture to settle down and find a home.
 Cutting too early lets the hot running moisture escape.

-PAN: When using a saute pan you need something heavy that can retain heat, not warp under extreme heat and have an oven proof handle.
+When using a sauté pan you need something heavy that can retain heat, not warp under extreme heat and have an oven proof handle.

 I use cast iron, but most tri-ply pans will work.
 Just beware that grease spatter can be hard to clean on a nice pan.